Skip to content

 GET https://api-ga.pumble.com/workspaces/{workspace_id}/workspaceUsers/{workspace_user_id}/apps/mine

-This list will not return secrets for every app
+This list will not return secrets for every app.

-Get your app manifest (along with it's secrets)
+Get your app manifest (along with its secrets)

-To get the full app manifest along with the secrets use this url
+To get the full app manifest along with the secrets use this URL:

 http